NCEAS/eml/docs/eml-semantic-annotation-primer.md

 -  "'eric.seabloom', the creator (of the dataset), is a person".
 -  "'eric.seabloom', the creator (of the dataset), is a member of University of Minnesota".

-The ontologies used for adam.shepherd are
+The ontologies used for eric.seabloom are

 - in the second annotation
     - `propertyURI` : uses an RDF built-in type, *rdf:type* that has label "is a"  (as in, `the subject *is an* instance of a class`)